lammps/lammps/doc/src/Developer_unittest.rst

 or compute styles) unless your pull request also includes tests for the added features.
-If you are modifying some features, you may see failures for existing tests, if your modifications have some unexpected side effects or your changes render the existing test invalid.
+If you are modifying some features, you may see failures for existing tests, if your modifications have some unexpected side effects or your changes render the existing text invalid.
 If you are adding an accelerated version of an existing style, then only tests for INTEL, KOKKOS (with OpenMP only), OPENMP, and OPT will be run automatically.
 Tests for the GPU package are time consuming and thus are only run